minprog/hangman/classic/hangman.md

     13     raise IndexError('Cannot choose from an empty sequence') from None 14 IndexError: Cannot choose from an empty sequence

+Bummer!
+A generic error, "Cannot choose from an empty sequence".
+But what is the **root cause** of our bug?
+It not immediately obvious from the traceback above.

-What you can see on line 11 is that the crash happens in `get_word()` when it tries to select a random word.
+What you can see on line 11 is that the crash happens in our function `get_word()` when it tries to select a random word.
 From the error message on line 14 you might understand that `self.words` is an `empty sequence`, or in other words, an list with no words in it.

-But the **root cause** of the problem is that the class allowed itself to be instantiated with a word length of -1.
-You'll have to dive into the code to understand that.
+But that is not the root cause!
+We must now ask: why was that list empty in the first place?
+And finally, after some back and forth, you might find that the root cause of the problem is that the class allowed itself to be instantiated with a word length of -1.
+You've had to take a deep dive into the code to understand that.

+### Fixing the bug

-Now an obvious fix is to change the main *user interface code* to ensure that the user enters a word length of at least 4 (or so).
+Now an obvious fix is to change the main code (that we provided) to ensure that your game player enters a word length of at least 4 (or so).
 That might make a nicer game and is a good idea in any case.
+Fine!

-However, it is **also** a good idea to protect your classes a bit against "abuse".
-Why should the `Lexicon` class accept negative word lengths at all?
-In that class, we have a small portion of code and we know well how it works.
-We also know that it is based on `dictionary.txt` (which it opens) and what the limits of that word list are.
-So let's put in a so-called **assertion** that forces a check.
+However, let's also make it much easier to debug our program by clearly **specifying** in the `Lexicon` initialiser which lengths are allowed.
+Why should the `Lexicon` class accept negative word lengths indeed?
+So let's put in a so-called **assertion** that forces this check and specified the limits of the class.
 Add the following line to the very top of the `Lexicon` initialiser:

     assert word_length > 0 and word_length < 44, "Invalid word length for Lexicon"

-Putting this simple stament in your code will make sure that Python **halts** the program if at that point the assertion "fails".
+Putting this simple stament in your code will make sure that Python "halts" (crashes) the program if at that point the assertion "fails", so to say.
 In that case the program will not even reach the point of choosing a word from an empty list:

       1 WELCOME TO HANGMAN ツ
       2 What length of word would you like to play with?